 BACKGROUND

-The Correa sequence, initiated by Helicobacter pylori (H. pylori), commonly progresses to gastric cancer through the stage of Chronic Atrophic Gastritis (CAG).
+The Correa sequence, initiated by Helicobacter pylori (H. pylori), commonly progresses to gastric cancer through the stage of chronic atrophic gastritis (CAG).
 Although eradication of H. pylori only reduces the risk of gastric cancer, it does not eliminate the risk for neoplastic progression.
 Yiwei Xiaoyu granules (YWXY) are a commonly used composite preparation in Chinese clinics.
 However, the pursuit of excellence in clinical trials and the establishment of standardized animal experiments are still needed to contribute to full understanding and application of traditional Chinese medicine in the treatment of CAG.

 AIM